Getting Started¶

 # PostgreSQL could be used here instead

-# Register the model in the environment
+# Register the model in the Registry

 # Create the model table & fields in the database